Holtder/talos/docs/about.md

 # Who are we?
 ## Ender Holten
 <img align="right" width="300" height="300" src="eh.png">
-Currently a medical student following clinical rotations and the main developer begind Talos, Ender (or [holtder](https://github.com/Holtder)) is still at the starting point of his medical career.
-With a penchant to mix hobbies with his professional life, Talos
+Currently a medical student following clinical rotations and the main developer behind Talos, Ender is still at the starting point of his medical career.
+From the start it was Ender's intent to apply his technical skills and know-how to his master's thesis.

+When presented with Robbert's suggestion to create an appstore-review, he wanted to create a tool that would grant researchers a more secure, systematic and efficient approach in gathering the necessary data; this tool, including it's source code, had to be available for everyone.
+From this idea, Talos was developed.

 <br clear="right"/>

 ## Robbert Bentvelsen
 <img align="right" width="300" height="300" src="rb.jpg">

 Robbert has roots in internal medicine before making the shift towards medical microbiology.
 After leading an ebola-diagnostics team in Freetown, Sierra Leone he joined the medical microbiology department at LUMC in Leiden, the Netherlands as a resident physician-microbiologist.
-Currently Robbert is an attending psysician-microbiologist at the Amphia medical center in Breda, the Netherlands.
+Currently Robbert is an attending physician-microbiologist at the Amphia medical centre  in Breda, the Netherlands.

+Inspired by the numerous available [appstore-reviews](https://pubmed.ncbi.nlm.nih.gov/25748924/), it was Robbert's idea to create an updated overview of the currently available applications that, either directly or indirectly, help in the prevention of hospital acquired infections.

 <br clear="right"/>